 NC State’s Office for Institutional Equity and Diversity (OIED) leads the university’s Title IX compliance efforts.
 The Equal Opportunity and Equity (EOE) unit, led by Vice Provost and Title IX Coordinator Sheri Schwab, facilitates the following activities to ensure university compliance with Title IX: review of reported incidents, provision of resources, support and interim measures to all parties involved in Title IX reports, facilitation of training and education, and assurance that investigation and resolutions are conducted in a fair and equitable manner.
 In addition, EOE provides guidance to all campus community members with questions and/or concerns related to Title IX.
 OIED partners with several campus units including the Office of Student Conduct and the Office of General Counsel.

-On May 6, 2020, the U.S. Department of Education released new regulations governing campus sexual assault under Title IX, the federal law that prohibits discrimination on the basis of sex in K-12 and higher education.
-These regulations are set to go into effect August 14, 2020.
+On June 23, 2022, the U.S. Department of Education released new proposed regulations governing sexual harassment, assault, and sex-based discrimination under Title IX, the federal law that prohibits discrimination on the basis of sex in K-12 and higher education.
+Additionally, the proposed regulations seek to include protections relating to students and employees who are pregnant or have pregnancy-related conditions as well as including sexual orientation, gender identity, and sex characteristics.

 Throughout this time, NC State’s commitment to providing a safe and equitable learning and working environment continues as strongly as ever.
 Our current provisions and resources remain in effect, and the university is prepared to respond to any Title IX-related concerns.